hmms117/AMix-1/README.md

     <img src="./imgs/intro.png" style="width: 85%" />
 </div>

-## Installation

-Great!
-Based on your project hosted at [https://github.com/GenSI-THUAIR/AMix-1](https://github.com/GenSI-THUAIR/AMix-1), and the fact that you're using `Python 3.10` with a `requirements.txt`, here's a clean, production-ready installation guide section for your `README.md`:

----

 ## 🔧 Installation Guide

 We recommend using a Python virtual environment to ensure isolation and compatibility.